-For each SAM, nbn co will specify an expected "ready for service" date, which is the date it expects the nbn co infrastructure to have passed at least 90 per cent of premises (including residential, commercial and government) in the SAM and has satisfied any other technical readiness requirements in the SAM.
+For each SAM, NBN Co will specify an expected "ready for NBN service" date, which is the date it expects the NBN infrastructure to have passed at least 90 per cent of premises (including residential, commercial and government) in the SAM and has satisfied any other technical readiness requirements in the SAM.

-It is also the date from which the migration window opens and a premises can be connected to the nbn network.

-As a general rule, 18 months after the ready for service date, any legacy services in SAM still provided over the Telstra copper network and HFC network (other than pay TV services) must begin to be disconnected by Telstra following the mandatory disconnections process if the customer has not placed an order for a service over the nbn network, noting that there are some cases where a service can continue beyond the migration window, such as in-train orders.
+It is also the date from which the migration window opens and a premises can be connected to the NBN.
+As a general rule, 18 months after the ready for NBN service date, any legacy services in SAM still provided over the Telstra copper network and HFC network (other than pay TV services) must begin to be disconnected by Telstra following the mandatory disconnections process if the customer has not placed an order for an NBN service, noting that there are some cases where a service can continue beyond the migration window, such as in-train orders.

-During the 18 month migration window, nbn co will run public awareness activities to the affected premises.
-This communication will be supported by other stakeholders in the industry, such as Telstra, other service providers and community groups, with nbn co providing the key messaging.
-Service providers will then need to identify the customers that can be serviced by the nbn network based on the rollout, coverage and nbn serviceability information.
+During the 18 month migration window, NBN Co will run public awareness activities to the affected premises.
+This communication will be supported by other stakeholders in the industry, such as Telstra, other service providers and community groups, with NBN Co providing the key messaging.
+Service providers will then need to identify the customers that can be serviced by the NBN based on the rollout, coverage and NBN serviceability information.